Andy-J-marshall/stanningley-bowls-website/README.md

 There are two stages to updating the player stats:

--   Generate the reports from bowlsnet
+-   Generate the reports from BowlsNet
 -   Update the stats JSON files

 The scripts to automate the process can be found in the `package.json` file.